RANCHO DE LA OSA HISTORY

 Twenty-three hollywood movies were filmed at the ranch, bringing notable actors and directors like Joan Crawford and Cesar Romero.
 Tom Mix brought then-extra John Wayne to La Osa and part of Hondo was filmed at the ranch.

-Dick Jenkins died of a heart attack in 1956 while introducing Adalai Stevenson at a rally in Phoenix during his second run against Eisenhower.
+Dick Jenkins died of a heart attack in 1956 while introducing Adlai Stevenson at a rally in Phoenix during his second run against Eisenhower.
 At this time Nellie, his twin sister, operated the ranch until 1962.
 She died 10 years later and both she and Dick are buried in the ranch’s cemetery.

 MODERN HISTORY